- The krewedelusion Parade Route begins on the corner of Decatur St. and Marigny St. in New Orleans.

 - The parade will once again travel along Royal St. throughout the heart of the French Quarter before taking it's last turn down Toulouse St.

 - They will then travel the last block and half until they reach the end at about half a block past Chartres St.

-Born of the remains of the Krewe of Clones, which began parading in 1978, Krewe du Vieux marched for the first time in 1987.
-When the Krewe of Clones decided to become more respectable, Craig "Spoons" Johnson and Don Marshall decided to keep the parade's original raucous, art-inspired spirit alive in the Krewe du Vieux Carre (“Vieux Carre," which means "Old Square," refers to the French Quarter).
+When the Krewe of Clones (founded in 1978) decided to become more respectable, Craig "Spoons" Johnson and Don Marshall decided to keep the parade's original raucous, art-inspired spirit alive by starting Krewe du Vieux Carré.

 At first, the ragtag krewe had 16 subkrewes, and a collection of mule-drawn or hand-pulled handmade floats.
 But by 2001, KdV had its first title float, and its membership was growing.
-The numerous subkrewes meet in the "Den of Muses," a warehouse space, to bring together their costumes and floats.
+The group is noted for wild satire, adult themes, and political comedy, as well as for showcasing some of the best brass and jazz bands in New Orleans.
+Numerous subkrewes with names like Krewe of C.R.U.D.E., Krewe of L.E.W.D. and Mystic Krewe of Spermes meet in the "Den of Muses," a warehouse space, to bring together their costumes and floats.

 In 2006, KdV was the first parade to march post-Katrina, and garnered national attention for its tenacity and lightheartedness in the face of tragedy.
 That year's theme was "C'est Levee."
 Other themes over the years have included "Habitat for Insanity" and "Where the Vile Things Are."
 Their after party is called "The Krewe du Vieux Doo."